-Charitable Activities are costs incurred on the Academy Trust's educational operations, including support costs and costs relating to the governance of the Academy Trust apportioned to charitable activities.
+Expenditure on charitable activities are costs incurred on the Academy Trust's educational operations, including support costs and those costs relating to the governance of the Academy Trust apportioned to charitable activities.

-All resources expended are inclusive of irrecoverable VAT.
+All expenditure is inclusive of irrecoverable VAT.

-1.6 TANGIBLE FIXED ASSETS AND DEPRECIATION
+1.5 TANGIBLE FIXED ASSETS AND DEPRECIATION

-All assets costing more than £1,000 are capitalised.
+All assets costing more than £1,000 are capitalised and are carried at cost, net of depreciation and any provision for impairment.